qijunz/MAG/README.md

 To get quantitative microbial phenotypes, MAG and MAG gene abundances can be estimated by mapping shotgun DNA/RNA reads to MAG/MAG genes.
 Here is example using pseudo-alignment tool [kallisto](https://github.com/pachterlab/kallisto).

-- To estimate MAG abundance, a single kallisto index using all MAG sequences can be generated ('kallisto index').
+- To estimate MAG abundance, a single kallisto index using all MAG sequences can be generated (`kallisto index`).

-- To estimate MAG gene abundance, a single kallisto index using all gene sequences can be generated ('kallisto index').
+- To estimate MAG gene abundance, a single kallisto index using all gene sequences can be generated (`kallisto index`).

-- MAG or MAG gene abundance then can be estimated using 'kallisto quant'.
+- MAG or MAG gene abundance then can be estimated using `kallisto quant`.

 One example for this step running on [CHTC](https://chtc.cs.wisc.edu/) is showed in `chtc/MAG_kallisto.sh`.